Burned in December, markets see slim chance of ECB action this week

 Reuters exclusively reported last week that many ECB policymakers are sceptical that further policy action is needed for now, after conversations with five of them.

-German 10-year Bund yields, the benchmark for euro zone borrowing costs, were steady at 0.47 percent, having fallen around 25 bps from the highs hit after the December meeting.
+German 10-year Bund yields, the benchmark for euro zone borrowing costs, were up 1 basis point at 0.48 percent, having fallen around 25 bps from the highs hit after the December meeting.
 Yields have been pushed lower by oil's freefall and concerns over an economic slowdown in China.

 "The ECB is not expected to make any decision to ease monetary policy further this week," said Alexander Aldinger, senior analyst at Bayerische Landesbank.
 "The tone should, however, be somewhat more dovish after the disappointing December meeting."